VIDA-NYU/reprozip-examples/object-tracking/README.md

 How to Reproduce
 ----------------

+You can reproduce the application as follows:

+    $ reprounzip vagrant setup --use-gui object-tracking.rpz object-tracking/
+    $ reprounzip vagrant run object-tracking/

-You will need a local X server for display.
-For instance, if you are running on Mac OS X, you can use [XQuartz](https://www.xquartz.org/); if you are running on Windows, take a look at [Xming](https://sourceforge.net/projects/xming/).
+If you have a local X server (for example, if you are using Linux, or have installed [xquartz](https://www.xquartz.org/) for Mac or [Xming](https://sourceforge.net/projects/xming/) for Windows), you can use that instead of the VM's display via the following commands (note that rendering might be a bit slower):

+    $ reprounzip docker setup object-tracking.rpz object-tracking/
+    $ reprounzip docker run --enable-x11 object-tracking/

  More information on packing and unpacking graphical applications can be found [here](http://reprozip.readthedocs.io/en/latest/faq.html#can-reprozip-pack-graphical-tools).

-You can then run the experiment as following:

-    $ reprounzip vagrant setup object-tracking.rpz object-tracking/
-    $ reprounzip vagrant run --enable-x11 object-tracking/

 Packing From Our Demo VM
 ------------------------